Windshield: Terminology

-The term windshield is used generally throughout North America.
+The term windshield is used generally throughout the US and Canada.
 The term windscreen is the usual term in the British Isles and Australasia for all vehicles.
 In the US windscreen refers to the mesh or foam placed over a microphone to minimize wind noise, while a windshield refers to the front window of a car.

 In the UK, the terms are reversed, although generally, the foam screen is referred to as a microphone shield, and not a windshield.

 Sports or racing cars would sometimes have aero screens, which were small semi-circular or rectangular windshields.
 These were often mounted in pairs behind a foldable flat windshield.
 Aero screens are usually less than 8 in in height.
 They are known as aero screens because they only deflect the wind.
 The twin aeroscreen setup (often called Brooklands) was popular among older sports and modern cars in vintage style.

 A wiperless windshield is a windshield that uses a mechanism other than wipers to remove snow and rain from the windshield.
 The concept car Acura TL features a wiperless windshield using a series of jet nozzles in the cowl to blow pressurized air onto the windshield.
 Also several glass manufacturers have experimented with nano type coatings designed to repel external contaminants with varying degrees of success but to date none of these have made it to commercial applications.

+In the context of cargo ships, a windshield may refer to a bow windshield, a structure fitted on the bow to decrease drag and improve fuel efficiency.

 Certification

 Certification of a windshield is necessary to ensure safety.
 Different counties have made different set of rule that all windshield manufacturers need to comply under Motor Vehicle Acts.
-Some of the most know certifications are US DOT, EU ECE, Chinese CCC, South African SABS and Indian BIS standards.
+Some of the most known certifications include US DOT, EU ECE, Chinese CCC, South African SABS and Indian BIS standards.
 These certification ensures safety, reliability and quality of a product as per respective legal requirements.